Search

 If I sang and I smiled, would it then be drudgery?

-Of overthinking my tired n’ haggard agony?
+Of overthinking my tired n’ haggard agony.

-That instead of slumping in sluggish glum,
+That instead of slumping in my sluggish glum,

-I might puff out my chest, and let curiosity come?
+I might puff out my chest, and let curiosity come.

 Could I allow myself a brief motivational downturn?

 In his book, Welcome to the Monkey House, Kurt Vonnegut in his typical whimsical and surreal style, addresses this life conundrum.
 That the mundane tasks and responsibilities of our lives happen in the midst of the chaos of our minds and the mysteries of our souls.
 As I interpret it, “don’t forget to wind the restricted clock and put the confidential cat out” metaphorically touches upon the notion of balancing the routine, monotonous, ordinary and mundane with all that is deeper, more extraordinary and mysterious.
 It’s all a tremendous balancing act which can be dreadfully tiresome at times.
-But what can we do to manage with more ease?
+So what can we do to manage with more ease?

-If we think about our lives, two interesting themes come up, that of freedom and that of change.
-We all craft stories in our heads which we use to explain everything to ourselves and to those around us, stories which then shape our very reality without our consciously knowing it.
-But we must be careful, for our crafted tales can work in our favor, or completely against us.
-For instance, we might possess freedom and privilege in our lives, but tell narratives (as I do in this poem) which depict us as trapped either by our family, our work, our health, our finances, our past, or our future.
-We criticize and compare our lives to supposed or imagined better ones, and then reinforce our sense of despair and confinement each time we tell our tale.
-The thing, my dear Anyone-Who-Can-Relate, is that we fail to recognize the opportunities for liberation because we are too wrapped up in our story and who knows, (perhaps also subconsciously) too daunted by the idea of freedom.
+We might possess freedom and privilege in our lives, but then turn around and tell stories depicting us as trapped by our family, work, health, finances, past, or future.
+We may compare our lives to supposed better ones, which only reinforces our sense of despair and confinement each time we tell those tales.
+The thing is, we fail to recognize opportunities for liberation because we’re too wrapped up in our story and who knows, (perhaps subconsciously) too daunted by the idea of freedom.
 Many of us desire a change.
 But we don’t want to change.
 What we want is for others or the circumstances around us to change.

 And we pretend like this is logical.